 State Registered Building Surveyor

-As a corporate member of the Chartered Association of Building Engineers we are mentioned in the building control amendment act 2007.
+As a fellow of the Chartered Association of Building Engineers we are mentioned in the building control amendment act 2007.
 Edward Mc Guire has being entered in the Building Control act 2007 as a practicing Building surveyor and can provide all certification with the building control management system.

 Construction Project Management